janetzki/GUIDE/README.md

 ./setup.sh
 ```

-This setup has been tested on an ASUS
+This setup has been tested on an ASUS machine
 ESC8000 G4 with Ubuntu 22.04.

 ## Preprocessing Pipeline